Tronikart/proper-pixel-token/README.md

 ### TODO

-* Add configuration to decide what the mod should affect (Tiles and/or Tokens)
+* Figure out how to do this for backgrounds as well